 Family Interactive Gallery (FIG)

 Hilary Parker’s articleÂ Sharing art, science and history with kids at the Whatcom Museum describes the Family Interactive Gallery in more detail.
-This part of the museum welcomes all ages but is ideal for ages of about two to nine.
+This part of the museum, located inside the Lightcatcher building at 250 Flora Street, welcomes all ages but is ideal for ages of about two to nine.
 Entry is included with general admission to the museum and is free to members.
 Children and their guardians and parents are invited to explore an assortment of craft-making materials to paint, color, cut, draw, or sculpt.
 Emphasis is also given activities that enrich STEAM (Science, Technology, Engineering, Art, and Mathematics) experiences.
 Programs evolve weekly so check their schedule to see what your little ones will appreciate.

 Whatcom Museum offers art, nature, history, and diverse cultural experiences that are approachable byÂ patrons of any age or background.
 Its a perfect day or weekend trip on its own, or one can schedule a week-long or month-long visit to take advantage of the theaters and musicÂ of the surrounding arts district.